Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 Displays at the Museum of Steam Locomotives Sibiu

-More of a train graveyard than an actual museum, the Locomotives Museum in Sibiu is a fascinating place to visit…especially for train enthusiasts.
+More of a train graveyard, the Locomotives Museum in Sibiu is a fascinating place to visit…at least for train enthusiasts.

-There is no cost to visit the museum – it’s one of the fun free things to do in Sibiu, Romania.
+There is no cost to visit – it’s one of the fun free things to do in Sibiu.
 However, guests do need to provide ID to get past the security guard at the entry booth.

 #26 Sample the Local Sibiu Cuisine